ooolivia2333/to-do-list/README.md

 - Add new tasks
 - View list of tasks
+- Add tags for tasks and filter based on tags
+- Add reminder for a task
 - Persistent storage using SQLite database
 - Modern UI with Tailwind CSS